 [Commentary] (1) It is necessary to check that the shape, size and other characteristics of the existing members subject to bottom-surface overlaying are consistent with the documents and records.
 In the study, the steel materials of the existing members need to be checked in terms of size, arrangement, etc. through a nondestructive inspection, chipping inspection or the like as necessary.
-Also, the degree of degradation and the progress of damage of the existing members subject to bottom-surface overlaying shall be grasped through checking for changes in appearance (cracks, water leaks, free lime, rust fluid, flaking and peeling of cover concrete, and exposed reinforcing bar, etc.), measurement of chloride ion content, checking of the carbonation depth, covering depth and degree of steel corrosion, etc. At the same time, the causes of degradation and damage must be presumed based on the surrounding environment (coastal lines, traffic conditions, climatic conditions, etc.), the characteristics of damage, the flow of rainwater, water leaks, vibration generated when large vehicles pass and so forth.
+Also, the degree of degradation and the progress of damage of the existing members subject to bottom-surface overlaying shall be grasped through checking for changes in appearance (cracks, water leaks, free lime, rust fluid, floating, peeling, exposed reinforcing steel, etc.), measurement of chloride ion content, checking of the carbonation depth, covering depth and degree of steel corrosion, etc. At the same time, the causes of degradation and damage must be presumed based on the surrounding environment (coastal lines, traffic conditions, climatic conditions, etc.), the characteristics of damage, the flow of rainwater, water leaks, vibration generated when large vehicles pass and so forth.